bj537/travel-agency-survey/README.md

 ## Data Storage

 Survey responses are stored in the browser's localStorage.
 To export data:

 1. Navigate to the saved surveys page
 2. Use the browser's developer tools to access localStorage
 3. Export the 'surveyResponses' data

 ## Contributing

 Feel free to submit issues and enhancement requests!

+## Live Demo

+Visit the live demo at: [https://bj537.github.io/travel-agency-survey/](https://bj537.github.io/travel-agency-survey/)

+## License

+This project is open source and available under the [MIT License](LICENSE).